 - Place your cooked chicken pieces into a large bowl or dish and pour the sauce over the chicken.

-- Toss the chicken to make sure each pieces has some sauce and sprinkle on the sesame seeds.
+- Toss the chicken to make sure each piece has some sauce and sprinkle on the sesame seeds.

 - Serve warm.
 This recipe is delicious as is or served over cauliflower rice.